Getting Started

 redirectURL: typeof window != 'undefined' ? window.location.origin : ``

-clientID: 'YOUR_CLIENT_ID'
+client_id: 'YOUR_CLIENT_ID'

 }}